'Enough is enough' — UN asked to monitor Egypt human rights | DW | 03.02.2022

 Last year the UNHRC created seven new mandates, including an accountability project in Sri Lanka as well as increased monitoring of human rights in Belarus and Afghanistan.

-Neumann and the other MEPs hope that this year, Egypt may also become a focus.
+Neumann and the other politicians hope that this year, Egypt may also become a focus.

 "Of course, the ultimate aim is that international pressure will change Egypt for the better," Neumann told DW.